Kitwanga: Gitwangak Battle Hill

-According to legend, Lutraisuh, daughter of a noble family, was kidnapped by a Haida war party.
+According to legend, Lutraisuh, daughter of a Gitxsan noble family, was kidnapped by a Haida war party.
 After bearing three sons to a blind chief, she escaped with the surviving third son.
-The boy, called Nekt, grew up to became a fierce warrior.
+The boy, called Nekt, grew up to become a fierce warrior.
 He killed a grizzly bear, lined the hide with sheets of slate, and created a simple suit of armor.
 His people built the hilltop stronghold from which they waged war.
 His enemies regarded Nekt as a mythical bear that could not be killed.
 His war club was called Strike-Only-Once.
 Eventually, a shot from the first firearm in the territory killed him.

 Designated a national historic site in 1971, the Gitwangak hilltop fort (Ta’awdzep) was burned and abandoned about 1835.
 Formerly known as Kitwanga Fort, the site was occupied from at least the mid-1700s.
 Palisades surrounded the hilltop stronghold, which enclosed five longhouses.
 No above ground structures have survived.
 From here, the Gitwangak people raided settlements along the Skeena River and the coast.
 Battles were waged to control fishing sites, protect trade routes, and enhance tribal prestige.
 A defensive measure was a system of logs designed to roll down upon approaching attackers.
 The location offered a vantage point over the adjacent Kitwankul Trail and the Kitwanga River Valley.